Hodainium/NovaMYST/README.md

 You may need to change this link to the private address of your frontend service if it varies in your own railway deployment.

+Create a variable named "FIREBASE_CONFIG" and set its value to your Firebase Admin SDK service account JSON

+Create a variable named "GEMINI_API_KEY" and set its value to your Google Gemini API key